 The last trip I took while abroad in Madrid was to the Canary Islands.
-It wasn’t for leisure, rather a trip for my astronomy course.
-In order to pass, we had to spend four days in the Canary Islands and complete lab observations.
+It wasn’t for leisure, but rather a trip for my astronomy course.
+To pass, we spent four days in the Canary Islands and completed lab observations.
 To say this was my favorite school trip ever would be an understatement.
 Science was never my strongest subject in school, but I fell in love with astronomy during this trip.
-The Canary Islands has near-perfect weather conditions, making it great for star gazing.
+The Canary Islands have near-perfect weather conditions, making it great for star gazing.

 Below, I’m sharing some of the things I did in La Palma and Tenerife: